andreipintica/Prepare-VHD-for-Windows-AzureVM/README.md

 ``Import-Module -Name c:\temp\Prepare-VHD-for-Windows-AzureVM -Verbose``

 **Note:** Using the Verbose parameter causes Import-Module to report progress as it loads the module.
 Without the Verbose, PassThru, or AsCustomObject parameter, Import-Module does not generate any output when it imports a module.
+The script is provided 'as is' and without warranty of any kind.

 # PowerShell module functions explained